SFDO-Tooling/CumulusCI/docs/cli.rst

 Getting ``--help``
 ------------------
-If you aren't sure what a specific command does you can always utilize the ``--help`` option.
+If you aren't sure what a specific command does, you can utilize the ``--help`` option to get more information.
 If we want help with running a task we could type ``cci task run --help``:

 .. code-block:: console